Who gets grandpa’s tools?

 Masking tape on items can be lifted and fall off.
 Having a complete list attached to your will, or in the hands of your trusted executor may be a better idea.
 I think the best way to share your treasures is to give them to your heirs and friends before you die.

 Let me know what distribution system has worked well for your family.
-We all need to learn from each other so that folks don’t want to kill each other with grandpa’s favourite hammer.
+We all need to learn from each other so that folks don’t want to kill each other with grandpa’s favorite hammer.